-Introduction to Marketing (5665)
+CHS Introduction to Marketing (5665)

-Students will gain an understanding of the principles of marketing.
+In this College in High School course, students will gain an understanding of the principles of marketing.
 Marketing includes creating a product or service concept, identifying who is likely to purchase it, promoting it, and learning how to sell it.
 Topics will include the marketing process, marketing planning, the marketing environment, and the trends, opportunities, and challenges in the marketing world today.
+Through a partnership with Robert Morris University (RMU), students may opt to pay and pursue a 3 credit MARK 2000 RMU course: Marketing in an Interconnected World.
+For more information about College in High School Courses (CHS), view the CHS Registration handout on the program menu or on the guidance webpage.
+PREREQUISITE(S): The CHS option is available for grades 10-12 only.
+RMU requires a minimum GPA of 3.25 for 10th grade students interested in CHS credit.